tanaynistala/geo-guide/_country-guides/LTU.md

 # License Plates

 As a member of the EU, Lithuania's license plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `LT`.
 Plates are white with black text: <LicensePlate style="eu" code="LT" format="ABC 123"/>.
-License plates are required on both the front and rear of vehicles.

 # Phone Codes